 - Go to the .Trashes > Trash (the deleted files should be located in this folder).

 Method 2:Use Specialized Data Recovery Software

 You can download the app, scan, and preview any deleted files from your SD card for free.
 However, if you found your lost files and want to recover them, then you’ll need to purchase the PRO version for unlimited data recovery for just $89.

 To recover your data from an SD card using Disk Drill, follow the steps below:

-Suppose you are looking to recover photos from your SD card, click the Pictures folder.
+- Suppose you are looking to recover photos from your SD card, click the Pictures category.
 There will be subfolders.
 Filter them by file size, date modified, or directly search for the file name.

 Another tool that can help you recover deleted files from an SD card is PhotoRec.
 It’s an entirely free, open-source data recovery software that does an excellent job of restoring deleted images, videos, and other files of various sizes.